AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/roi-ad-camp.md

 **A. Now start by creating a chart that returns revenue per campaign for specific product(s):**

-1. In any dashboard, click Add Report -&gt; Create new report
+1. In any dashboard, click **Add Report / Create new report**
 1. Select the "Revenue by items" metric that calculates revenue at the line items level
-1. Set the "Time period" to All-time, and "Interval" to None
+1. Set the "Time period" to `All-time`, and "Interval" to `None`
 1. Under the "Filter by" tab, add "product name 'IN' Product A, Product B, Product C, ..." and include all product names targeted by your campaign separated by a comma (e.g., "product name 'IN' yellow t-shirt, red t-shirt, blue t-shirt")
-1. Under the "Group by" tab, add "order's campaign" or "order's utm\_campaign" as grouping field, and click "Add All" in the box below
+1. Under the "Group by" tab, add "order's campaign" or "order's utm\_campaign" as grouping field, and click **Add All** in the box below
 1. This report will show you the revenue for specific product(s) by campaigns

 **B. To calculate ROI, we will once again combine metrics in one report:**

-1. In any dashboard, click Add Report -&gt; Create new report
+1. In any dashboard, click **Add Report / Create new report**
-1. Add the "Revenue by items" metric, following the filter and group by directions from the campaign for specific product(s) report above and click "Hide" beneath the metric's scalar value
+1. Add the "Revenue by items" metric, following the filter and group by directions from the campaign for specific product(s) report above and click **Hide** beneath the metric's scalar value
-1. Now add the "AdWords Cost" metric, following the filter and group by directions from the "Ad cost by campaigns" report we explored in the "User acquisition campaigns" section above; then click "Hide" beneath the metric's scalar value
+1. Now add the "AdWords Cost" metric, following the filter and group by directions from the "Ad cost by campaigns" report we explored in the "User acquisition campaigns" section above; then click **Hide** beneath the metric's scalar value
 1. With these metrics in place, we will now add formulas:
 1. **ROI**\: Enter the formula **"\[A\]/\[B\]"**, if \[A\] represents "Revenue per campaign for specific product(s)" and \[B\] represents "Ad cost by campaigns".
 This will return the ratio of (Revenue for specific product(s)) / (Campaign Cost)
 1. **Return**\: Enter the formula **"\[A\]-\[B\]"**.
 This will return the average margin made on a user by calculating (average user LTV) - (average cost per acquisition)